-In April 2010, the Company's board of directors declared a regular quarterly dividend in the amount \$0.02 per share on the Company's Class A and Class B common stock.
-The Company will pay these dividends on May 17, 2010 to the holders of record as of the close of business on May 5, 2010.
-The Company expects to pay approximately \$705,000 for these quarterly dividends.
+In October 2010, the Company's board of directors declared a regular quarterly dividend in the amount of \$0.02 per share on the Company's Class A and Class B common stock.
+The Company will pay these dividends on November 15, 2010 to the holders of record as of the close of business on November 5, 2010.
+The Company expects to pay approximately \$702,000 for these quarterly dividends.